"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 Steven Bartlett built a $600 million company, became the youngest Dragon in BBC history, and hosts one of the world's most-streamed podcasts.
 And he's telling you his entire drive was built on shame.

-Behind the curated brand sits a psychology that explains everything: the compulsive work ethic, the emotional flatline when he finally "made it," the six years he spent chasing wins that left him emptier than before.
+This isn't false modesty.
+It's the confession that makes Bartlett worth paying attention to — and the pattern underneath explains the rest: the compulsive work ethic, the emotional flatline when he finally "made it," the six years he spent chasing wins that left him emptier than before.

 TL;DR: Why Steven Bartlett is an Enneagram Type 3